 Hello!
-I’m Rish, a CS PhD student at the Laboratoire Méthodes Formelles (LMF) in ENS Paris-Saclay, part of the Deducteam research group.
-I am supervised by Frédéric Blanqui on the design and implementation of a tool for translating between Lean and Dedukti, and I expect to complete my doctoral studies in February 2026.
+I’m Rish, a PhD student in computer science at the Laboratoire Méthodes Formelles (LMF) in ENS Paris-Saclay, part of the Deducteam research group.
+I am supervised by Frédéric Blanqui on the design and implementation of a tool for translating between Lean and Dedukti, and I expect to complete my doctoral studies in March 2026.

-I’m generally interested in the use of proof assistants for formalizing mathematics and verifying/synthesizing provably correct programs.
-My doctoral studies relate to the topic of proof translation between proof assistants, for improved interoperability between proof systems with different theoretical foundations.
+I’m generally interested in the use of proof assistants for mathematical formalization and synthesis, with my doctoral research focusing on the topic of proof translation for improved interoperability between proof assistants based on different foundations.

 Publications